bamlab/generator-rn-toolbox/README.md

 ### Creating your react app

-Use the `react init <ProjectName> && cd <ProjectName>` command to instanctiate your React Native Project.
+Use the `react-native init <ProjectName> && cd <ProjectName>` command to instantiate your React Native Project.

 ### Adding eslint

-*Eslint ensures a constistent coding style.
+*Eslint ensures a consistent coding style.
 For React Native newcomers it will also help you in your path to learn it.*

 Use `yo rn-toolbox:eslint` to setup airbnb react native eslint

 ### Adding fastlane

-*Fastlane is an amazing tool which allows you easily build, sign and deploy both your iOS and Android applications.*
+*Fastlane is an amazing tool which allows you to easily build, sign and deploy both your iOS and Android applications.*

 The following config is based on using HockeyApp with an Enterprise certificate for staging deployment.

-***IMPORTANT:*** In order to use this generator, upon instanciating the project open the `.xcproject` file and change the following config:
+***IMPORTANT:*** In order to use this generator, upon instantiating the project open the `.xcodeproj` file and change the following config:
-- `open ios/<ProjectName>.xcproject`
+- `open ios/<ProjectName>.xcodeproj`
 - Click the project file and uncheck ***Automatically manage signing***
 - Go to ***Build Settings*** select ***All*** and scroll to ***Signing***
 - For ***Code Signing Identity/Debug*** select ***iOS Developer***